bqplot/bqplot/docs/usage/marks/label.md

 ```
 ![plot](../../assets/images/label-image1.png)
 !!! tip
     To render labels professionally it's better to offset the label to avoid obscuring the true graph below.
-To do so, set the `x_offset` and `y_offset` attrbiutes (which accepts values in pixels), like so:
+To do so, set the `x_offset` and `y_offset` attributes (which accepts values in pixels), like so:
     ```py
     label.x_offset = 10
     label.y_offset = 10